hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 not be set.)
 `selectedStory` is optional, and its type is nullable, so there are two question marks on that line.
-That is because `selectedStory` is initially not defined, and after a user views a story and then backs out to the story list `selectedStory` is set to `null`.
+That is because `selectedStory` is initially not set, and after a user views a story and then backs out to the story list `selectedStory` is set to `null`.

-Note that `App` does not take any props.
-We can see that because it's second type parameter is `void`.
-Everything is handled by internal state.
-Note also that since this component has a `constructor`, we specify the props type both in a class type parameter, and again in the type of the `props` argument to `constructor`.
+Since `App` has a `constructor`, we specify the props type both in the second class type parameter, and again in the type of the `props` argument to `constructor`.

 `App` will fetch stories when it is mounted.